UTDallasEPICS/Swing/README.md

 - Secure authentication through hospital's system
 - Restricted access for authorized personnel only

 ###  Homepage

+- Interactive table tracking all the patients with video upload
+- Clickable table cells that take you to instruction page
+- Ability to add patients or edit name and/or dob
+- Ability to delete

+### Instruction Page

 - Simple interface
-- Button to navigate to video upload page
+- Button to navigate to video upload and patient history page

+### Patient History Page

+- All previous video comparison results customized for each patient
+- View button to view the more information

 ### Video Upload Page